-Six Of Crows is the only full cast book on this list that I have yet to finish (no spoilers in comments please).
-But I’m already completely obsessed.
+I’m completely obsessed with Six Of Crows.
 It’s a young adult heist novel written by the brilliant Leigh Bardugo (the kind of author whose writing you can’t get enough of).
 The storyline follows a group of criminal con artists led by Kaz (whom I’m decidedly in love with so far, despite all his flaws).

 It’s worth a read for the characterization alone.
-And Six Of Crows feels like an adult novel (if you swapped the teens’ ages for the late twenties, I wouldn’t have batted an eye), which adds to the charm.
+And Six Of Crows feels like an adult novel (if you had told me the teens were in their late twenties, I wouldn’t have batted an eye), which adds to the charm.
 This is the kind of book that you can quickly devour audiobook or no audiobook (but that doesn’t mean we don’t love the narration as well).